 Reportedly AIVD has asked telecom providers to calculate the cost for a data tap on a city of 400,000 residents in order to collect data from 200 users.
 It is not known whether the data tap will actually take place once the law is in effect or that this request was merely a hypothetical exercise.
 The request implies however that telecom providers have to comply, lest they themselves become suspect of breaching the law.

 The new law doesn’t stop there.
 In applicable cases AIVD will be allowed to hack the account of suspect citizens, including - mind you- including the accounts of friends and family.
 What if the suspect involved has a large family or internet following.
 Such a hacking operation could affect thousands of people.
 Where does it stop?

-Furthermore, companies and organisations may volunteer to offer up their databases for third party access.
+Furthermore, companies and organizations may volunteer to offer up their databases for third-party access.
 It doesn’t take much to imagine that the AIVD, and possibly foreign agents, will become major customers.

-Now who is to say that the data searches will be limited to Dutch citizens only?
-The Netherlands form one of the major global internet communications hubs.
-Data traffic to and from the European continent flows to a large extent via Dutch data centres.
+Now, who is to say that the data searches will be limited to Dutch citizens only?
+The Netherlands forms one of the major global internet communications hubs.
+Data traffic to and from the European continent flows to a large extent via Dutch data centers.